mavetech/user-auth-service/README.md

 ## Test Service on K8
 -  `minikube ip`
 -  `curl -X POST -H "Content-Type: application/json" -d '{"username": "user1", "password": "your_password"}' http://<minikube-ip>:<NodePort-port>/login`

+## Install Istio
+- Create minikube cluster with adequate resources for istio `minikube start --cpus 6 --memory 8192`
+- For downloading and installing Istio: `https://istio.io/latest/docs/setup/getting-started/#bookinfo`
+- Istio downloaded -> change Path to istio/bin -> istioctl install
+- Inject roxy containers in pods: Add label to ns(kubectl get ns <namespace> --show-labels,  kubectl label namespace <namespace> istio-injection=enabled)
+- Delete and recreate the deployment to have the proxy container injected in the pods.

+## Install Addons
+- In the location where binary folder exists, there is a samples folder with yaml files for installing addons.
+- Apply all those files

+## View traffic on Kiali
+- Forward port: k port-forward svc/kiali -n istio-system <kiali-svc-port>